pes10k/web-api-manager/README.md

 # install the development libraries
 npm install

-# copy the skelleton config file to where the test scripts expect it to be.
+# copy the skeleton config file to where the test scripts expect it to be.
 cp test.config.example.js test.config.js

 # edit the new test config file to add github and google account credentials